Jose Canseco: Legal issues and controversies

 On February 10, 1989, Canseco was arrested in Florida for reckless driving after allegedly leading an officer on a 15-mile chase.
 He was found guilty and fined $500.

 On April 11, 1989, Canseco was arrested in California for carrying a loaded semi-automatic pistol in his car.
 He was released on $2,500 bail and pleaded no contest.

 On February 13, 1992, Canseco was charged with aggravated battery for ramming his Porsche into a BMW driven by his then-wife Esther Canseco after a verbal altercation.
 On March 19, 1992, Canseco pleaded not guilty to charges of aggravated assault and later underwent counseling and fulfilled a community-service requirement.

 In November 1997, Canseco was arrested for beating his then-wife Jessica Canseco.
 In January 1998, he pleaded no contest and was sentenced to one year of probation and required to attend counseling.

 In October 2001, Canseco and his brother, Ozzie, got into a fight with two men at a Miami Beach nightclub that left one man with a broken nose and another needing 20 stitches in his lip; both were charged with two counts of aggravated battery.
 The brothers both pleaded guilty and received both probation and community service.

 Following his retirement in May 2002, Canseco speculated about having been "blackballed" from Major League Baseball; it was then he announced he was writing a tell-all book about his baseball career and the increasing usage of anabolic steroids in baseball.

-In March 2003, Canseco missed a court appearance while in California working out a custody dispute over his 6-year-old.
+In March 2003, Canseco missed a court appearance while in California working out a custody dispute over his 6-year-old child.
 The judge revoked his probation and sentenced him to two years under house arrest followed by three years' probation.

 In June 2003, Canseco was arrested at his home for probation violation after he tested positive for steroids.
 Canseco spent a month in jail without bail.